What we’ll cover:

 Old law: You generally had to start taking withdrawals from your tax-deferred Traditional and SEP retirement accounts once you turned 70½.

 New law: You don’t have to take those withdrawals (called required minimum distributions, or RMDs for short) until you turn 72.
 However, RMDs are not required in 2020 due to the CARES (Coronavirus Aid, Relief, and Economic Security) Act.
-Learn more here.
+Learn more about how the CARES act could help you.

 Who’s affected: Those who turn 70½ in 2020 or later.

 Bottom line: If you turn 70½ in 2020 or later, you don’t need to take your RMDs until you turn 72.
 However, if you turned 70½ before December 31, 2019, you still need to take your RMDs starting in 2021.
 Otherwise, you risk a hefty 50% tax penalty on the portion you neglected to withdraw.

 Old law: You can’t contribute to Traditional IRAs once you turned 70½.